microsoft/Data-Science-For-Beginners/README.md

 # Data Science for Beginners - A Curriculum

-Azure Cloud Advocates at Microsoft are pleased to offer a 12-week, 24-lesson curriculum all about JavaScript, CSS,  HTML basics.
-Each lesson includes pre-  post-lesson quizzes, written instructions to complete the lesson, a solution, an assignment  more.
+Azure Cloud Advocates at Microsoft are pleased to offer a 12-week, 24-lesson curriculum all about Data Science.
+Each lesson includes pre-lesson and post-lesson quizzes, written instructions to complete the lesson, a solution, and an assignment.
 Our project-based pedagogy allows you to learn while building, a proven way for new skills to 'stick'.

 **Hearty thanks to our authors:**